mvsjober/ml-benchmarks/README.md

 ## PyTorch synthetic benchmark

 Uses [`pytorch_synthetic_benchmark.py`](pytorch_synthetic_benchmark.py),
 originally based on [Horovod's example script with the same name][1].
-NOTE: the original script used a single fixed random batch which was feed to the network again and again.
+Note that the original script used a single fixed random batch which was feed to the network again and again.
 Some systems and setups are able to optimize this scenario giving very unrealistic results.
 We have modified the script to generate a new random batch each time.

 [1]: https://github.com/horovod/horovod/blob/master/examples/pytorch/pytorch_synthetic_benchmark.py